 How can loss of speed control be minimized?

+Read, understand, and follow manufacturer's instructions

-When rigging or after servicing Read, understand, and follow manufacturer's instructions Follow warnings marked "A" closely.
-Assemble parts carefully.
-Make adjustments carefully.
-Test your work.
+When rigging or after servicing

+Follow warnings marked "∧" closely.

+- Assemble parts carefully. - Make adjustments carefully. - Test your work.
 Do not guess.
-Make sure speed control system does just what the operator wants and nothing else.
-Make sure full throttle can be obtained so Operator will not overload parts.
+Make sure speed control system does just what the operator wants and nothing else. - Make sure full throttle can be obtained so Operator will not overload parts.